 There are workout guides built specifically for women(if you don’t know/love Kayla Itsines at this point, you need to hop on that train), but I know I’m not the only poor college student who can’t afford to hand over gobs of cash for these guides.
 Fortunately for all of you, I’ve learned a thing or two, and I’m ready to impart this wisdom upon you.
 You don’t need to worry about tagging along to the gym with your boo thang and being at a loss about what to do.
 These workouts are designed for YOUR amazing female body, and so you can say ‘see ya’ to your man once you walk through those gym doors, and go do your own workout.

 I always start my workout with cardio.
 I definitely want to tone muscle, but I also need to make sure I’m burning fat as well.
 But don’t focus on cardio!
 Cardio is most effective for burning fat if you do it in short, higher intensity, intervals.
 I usually do the elliptical for fifteen minutes.
 It’s enough to get me sweating and my heart rate up, because I go at a slightly faster than usual rate.
 But then I step down and get going with the rest of my workout.
 And then at the end of my workout, if I’m feeling particularly energized, I do another 10-15 minutes of cardio, usually on the stair master, but I do it at a slower pace than at the beginning of my workout.
 This serves as my cool-down before I stretch, to make sure that my whole body is warmed up.
 If you’re working out at home, just go on a run to start your workout off, and then a light jog or a brisk walk to finish it off.
+Just make sure if you have plantar fasciitis or a similar condition to invest in a good pair of New Balance shoes for plantar fasciitis and heel pain.
 Some may suggest looking into keto tones on the side as well.

 I pick one body area to focus on when I’m at the gym(Arm day, Ab day, Leg day, etc.).
 So, on the days that I do abs, I skip the machines altogether, and I go straight to the mats.
 So this workout will be the same whether you are at the gym or at home.
 I start with some good ‘ol crunches, which work the top part of the abdomen.
 Make sure you do what’s comfortable for YOUR body.
 I do 100 crunches, but I used to do 50.
 And I still take a quick break about halfway through.
 Then, I do 30 Jack-knife sit-ups, 30 regular sit-ups, and then I finish it off with a 60 second plank.